turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 - `Accessibility` Broadly, creating an experience that is available to anyone and everyone
 - `ARIA` Accessible Rich Internet Applications
-- `Role` The function an element serves on the page
+- `Role` The function an element serves on the page.  *"What is this element?"*
-- `State` The state of an element on a page (e.g., expanded, disabled)
+- `State` The state of an element on a page (e.g., expanded, disabled). *"What is the status of this element?"
+(Boolean, changes and must be updated/kept current with JS as application is used)*
-- `Property` Additional information about an element or other elements its related to
+- `Property` Additional information about an element or other elements its related to.  *"What other info is important about this element?"*

 <section class="call-to-action">
 ## Warm Up